anh-hust/IRandGW-tool/JS/IRGen/README.md

 node reloadDB.js
 ```

-3. And you can also check which DB need to maintain
+3. And you can also check which DB need to maintain, the result export to checkMaintain_result.txt

 ```
-node checkProtocolDB.js
+node checkMaintain.js
 ```

 3. And you can also make remoteList CSV file of all remote you already collect